keberlea/SVG-LogoMaker/README.md

 - [Questions](#Questions)

 ## Installation
-1. clone repository
+1. Clone repository
-2. open terminal and enter "node index".
+2. Open terminal and enter "node index".
-3. answer question prompts.
+3. Answer question prompts.
-4. once complete and SVG file is written to shapes.svg file.
+4. Once complete and SVG file is written to shapes.svg file.
-5. copy and past file or rename shapes.svg to desired name.
+5. Copy and paste file or rename shapes.svg to desired name.

 note: each time one runs through the prompts the shapes.svg file is written over.